Bekend/algo_first_proj/README.md

 - Insertion, deletion, and traversal for BST.
 - Insertion and extraction for Heap.
 - Simple, modular code for easy readability and experimentation.

+# README.md is AI generated and also main.py is AI generated GUI